-The following is a brief overview of the commercial property markets in which BPO Properties operates as of the date of this AIF.
 The term "BPO Properties Direct" refers to those properties which are wholly-owned or owned through property-level joint ventures.
 When referring to ownership of properties by the Canadian Office Fund such ownership percentage refers to that of the applicable fund and not the proportionate percentage ownership of BPO Properties.
 See "Business of BPO Properties - Investment Strategy" for a description our interest in our funds.
 Total Area includes commercial office, retail, storage and parking.